 FACT: Anyone of at least normal intelligence and the willingness to follow instructions can experience hypnosis and use it to improve his or her life.
 This includes children and teenagers.

-(Please not that Peter specialises in adult therapy, and does not work with children below the age of 16.)
+(Please not that we specialises in adult therapy, and does not work with children below the age of 16.)

 In order to enter hypnosis, all that's required is that you want and allow it.